FuelLabs/authn-sign/README.md

 # authn-sign
-A simplified browser interface for WebAuthn focused on secp256r1 (P-256) and SHA-256.
+A simplified browser interface for WebAuthn focused on secp256r1 (P-256) signing.

 ## Features
 - `register`, `sign` (i.e. authenticate) and `recover` from WebAuthn.